FlyingOE/csv2xlsx/README.md

     	full pathname of output file (.xlsx file)
   -rows string
-    	list of line numbers to use (1,2,8 or 1,3-14,28) -rowsep string
+    	list of line numbers to use (1,2,8 or 1,3-14,28) -sheet string
-    	row separator (default LF)  (default "\n")
-  -sheet string
     	tab name of the Excel sheet (default "fromCSV") -silent
     	do not display progress messages
-  -usetitles
+  -noheader
-    	use first row as titles (will force string type) (default true)
+    	do not use the first line as header (default is Yes)

         Column ranges are a comma-separated list of numbers (e.g. 1,4,8,16), intervals (e.g. 0-4,18-32) or a combination.
-        Each comma group can take a type specifiers for the column, one of "text", "number", "integer", "currency", date" or "standard", separated from numbers with a colon (e.g. 0:text,3-16:number,17:date)
+        Each comma group can take a type specifiers for the column, one of "text", "number", "integer", "currency", date", "standard", "formula" separated from numbers with a colon (e.g. 0:text,3-16:number,17:date)
 ```